ravikirannadella/JVM_app/README.md

 # JVM_app
-Simple Java_Hello app
-This is simple app to test
+This is for my devops project